godump/cron/README.md

 Execute scheduled jobs.

 Cron generates a signal every second, the 0th second of every minute, the 0th second of every hour, or the 0th second of every day.
-We can use it with the library [gracefulexit](https://github.com/godump/gracefulexit) to form a basic scheduler:
+We recommend using it with [gracefulexit](https://github.com/godump/gracefulexit):

 ```go
 package main